Othernet-Project/librarian-testing-vagrant/README.rst

 ===================

 The files can be obtained from the `GitHub repository`_ by clicking the download button on the right.
+You can also use `this link`_.

 Starting the virtual machine for the first time
 ===============================================